 , you can use the corresponding getter and setter methods.
 Go ahead and save the above definition of Point

-in a Python module and import the class into your interactive shell.
+in a Python module and import the class into an interactive session.
+Then run the following code:

 >>> point = Point(12, 5)